AAFC-BICoE/rpmout/README.md

 [sample.html.gz](https://github.com/gnewton/rpmout/blob/master/sample.html.gz) is an example, from running 'rpmout /' on my Fedora 18 laptop.
 As it is looking for all rpms, it is a big page (~1.4MB ungziped).

 ####LaTeX####
-[sample.tex.gz](https://github.com/gnewton/rpmout/blob/master/sample.tex.gz) is an example, from running 'rpmout -outputFormat=latex /' on my Fedora 18 laptop.
+[sample.tex.gz](https://github.com/gnewton/rpmout/blob/master/sample.tex.gz) is an example, from running 'rpmout -R -outputFormat=latex /' on my Fedora 18 laptop.
 As it is looking for all rpms, it is a big document.
-The PDF is sample.pdf.gz, has 700 pages and is  ~1.3MB
+The PDF is sample.pdf.gz, has 545 pages and is  ~1.8MB

 ###Idea###
 The original single threaded Ruby version I prototyped takes about 4 1/2 minutes to run.
 This naively written Go implementation takes <22 seconds to do the same thing.